Economy 7 tariff

 Wiring circuits

-There will also be a second wiring circuit that is connected to just the night storage heaters and (usually) the hot water tank – and this circuit will only activate when the electricity meter switches to off-peak mode.
+There will also be a second wiring circuit that is connected to just the night storage heaters and (usually) the hot water tank – this circuit will only activate when the electricity meter switches to off-peak mode.

 Next to your heaters and hot water tank there will often be 1-2 socket switches – but which ones connect to the on-peak or off-peak circuit will depend on your individual home set-up.
 Any off-peak switches can be left ‘on’ as they will not actually be heating during the day.
 Any on-peak switches should only be turned on for a short period of time, if you need to boost the heating or hot water.